 For more information on submitting a portfolio, you are welcome to attend one of our Portfolio Information Sessions.

 The Animation – Digital Production program was developed with input from veterans in the animation, games and visual effects industries and continues to garner enthusiastic support from studios and professional artists across the country.
 All of our professors come from industry, ready to share their knowledge and experience with students.

-48-hour Film Challenge where four participating programs (Broadcasting – Radio and Contemporary Media, Media Fundamentals, Photography and Video Production) suspend most classes for a four-day week of filming.
-Hundreds of students participate under guidance from MAD staff, faculty, and admin.
-Students are mixed into interdisciplinary groups and given 48-hours to produce, shoot, and edit their very own short film.
-Each group, typically comprising seven or eight students, is also given a line of dialogue, a genre, a prop and a character type, all of which must appear in their short film.
+Each year, the Faculty of Media, Art & Design (MAD) looks forward to hosting our annual MAD 48-hour Film Challenge where three participating programs (Broadcasting – Radio and Contemporary Media, Photography and Video Production) suspend most classes for a four-day week of movie-making magic!
+Hundreds of students participate under guidance from MAD staff, faculty and administration.
+Students are mixed into interdisciplinary groups and given 48-hours to produce, shoot and edit their very own short film.
+Each group, comprised of seven to eight students, is also given a line of dialogue, genre, prop and character type, all of which must appear in their short film.